jeffjy/jeffjy/README.md

 ## 👋 Hi there!

 I'm Luodi.
-I center around impactful projects in Python, JS, and sometimes in C++ - and always learning new tools and technologies!
+I center around impactful projects in Python, JS, and sometimes in C++, Java - and always learning new tools and technologies!
 Explore around my projects and featured ones on my website.

 Visit my website: [luodi.github.io](luodi.github.io)